Exodus Chapter 4

 4:1 AND Mosesמשה

-answered and said, But, Look, they will not believe me, or listen to my voice, they will say, YAHWEH יְהֹוָה
+answered and said, But, look, they will not believe me, and will not listen to my voice, they will say, YAHWEH יְהֹוָה

 Hebrew Yəhōwā, one vocalization of the Tetragrammaton יהוה (YHWH), the proper name of the God of Israel in the Hebrew Bible/Old Testament.
 It is considered one of the seven names of God in Judaism and a form of God’s name in Christianity.
 Covenant making covenant keeping GOD.
 For more info click here